Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 Grímsey island on the Arctic Circle.
 Cruise ships pass some of Iceland's most remote outposts

 Peak cruise season runs from about May to September.
-Options range from four-night excursions offering hikes and Zodiac rides, to 10-day trips in a luxurious suite on ships sporting marble floors and crystal chandeliers.
-Either way, expect to eat well: many ships buy fresh, local fish, with locally-sourced charcuterie and Icelandic craft beers.
+Options range from four-night excursions offering hikes, and Zodiac rides to 10-day trips in a luxurious suite on ships sporting marble floors and crystal chandeliers.
+Either way, expect to eat well: many ships buy fresh, local fish with locally sourced charcuterie and Icelandic craft beers.

 Happy travels